SpaceG/spaceg.github.io/_posts/2015-07-07-mongoDB-database-for-scalability-performance-Agility.markdown

 Scale up or scale out horizontally, from a single server to thousands of nodes.
 Deploy in the cloud and across multiple data centers.

 Flexible Data Model
-MongoDB’s document data model makes it easy for you to store data of any structure and dynamically modify the schema.”
+MongoDB’s document data model makes it easy for you to store data of any structure and dynamically modify the schema.

+Fastest-Growing Community
+Join the world’s fastest-growing database community.
+MongoDB stands behind its software to ensure your success, providing software and services to make life easier.”
 </blockquote>